 Morgan Cycle Lavender Retro Trike

 How adorable is the Morgan Cycle Lavender Retro Trike?
-A sheer delight with its gorgeous lavender finish and glimmering chrome trim, this retro tricycle is made of handcrafted steel and modeled after the classic 1934 Van Doren design displayed in museums.
+This is easily the prettiest trike on our list and even dad might appreciate the curvy lines that make it look like a classic automobile.
+The design was inspired by the 1934 Van Doren.
 It is a timeless treasure featuring durable steel spokes, solid rubber wheels, a leather saddle seat, a working headlight, and adjustable handlebars.

-This tricycle is incredibly durable and loved by adults and children, alike.
+This tricycle for toddlers is incredibly durable and loved by adults and children, alike.
 However, this trike will cost you 2-3 times as much as the other tricycles featured in this article.

 Guide to Selecting a Tricycle for Your Toddler

-Don’t buy a tricycle until your child is physically able to handle it.
-The grow-with-me style of tricycles are especially helpful if your child is small for his age, or is behind in physical development.
+There is no need to push for a child to ride a tricycle until they are ready.
+The grow-with-me style of toddler tricycles are especially helpful if your child is small for his age, or is behind in physical development.

 Tricycles made with a steel frame and rubber wheels tend to last longer than plastic ones.
 However, many parents find that the plastic ones work better indoors.
 Choose the best option for your family’s lifestyle.